We are a non-profit making government-owned organisation that administers loans and grants to students in colleges and universities in the UK.

 - The Welsh Government is responsible for student support policy for students from Wales.
 Student Finance Wales is a service provided by SLC, providing higher and further education student finance on behalf of the Welsh Government.

 HM Revenue & Customs (HMRC) - SLC works in partnership with HMRC to facilitate student loan repayments through PAYE and self-assessment.
 Those borrowers who are in the UK tax system have their student loan repayments deducted at source by their employers (through PAYE) or through their self-assessment tax returns.
 HMRC then send repayment information to SLC for borrowers’ student loan accounts to be updated.

 Universities and Colleges Admissions Service (UCAS) is the UK central organisation through which applications are processed for entry to full-time undergraduate courses, HNDs and university diplomas.
 UCAS promotes partnership between prospective students, universities, colleges and schools.

 Student Finance England provides online services and information for those in England who are interested in financial support for students in HE.

-Student Finance Northern Ireland provides online services and information for those in Northern Ireland interested in the financial help available to students in HE.
+Student Finance Northern Ireland provides online services and information for those in Northern Ireland interested in the financial support available to students in HE.

-Student Finance Wales provides online services and information for those in Wales interested in the financial help available to students in HE.
+Student Finance Wales provides online services and information for those in Wales interested in the financial support available to students in HE.

-Student Awards Agency for Scotland provides online services and information for those in Scotland interested in the financial help available to students in HE.
+Student Awards Agency for Scotland provides online services and information for those in Scotland interested in the financial support available to students in HE.